Be My Valentine: 10 Polish Quotes About Love

 Is alien to us

-What we have here is a paraphrase of the famous quote ‘I am human, and I think nothing human is alien to me’ which appears in the 163 B.C. play Heauton Timorumenos by Roman author Terence.
-The paraphrase is part of Polish rock band Hey’s 1997 song Zakochani (In Love) with lyrics by the group’s singer-songwriter Kasia Nosowska.
+What we have here is a paraphrase of the famous quote ‘I am human, and I think nothing human is alien to me’ which appears in the 163 B.C. play Heauton Timorumenos by the Roman author Terence.
+The paraphrase is part of the Polish rock band Hey’s 1997 song Zakochani (In Love), with lyrics by the group’s singer-songwriter Kasia Nosowska.
 The song is a sarcastic take on the poses certain people adopt when they fall in love, wanting to present an idealised version of themselves.
-The singer mocks how new beaus pretend they’re ‘strangers to envy’ or show off their wit in such a way, that they’re ‘almost ridiculous.’
+The singer mocks how new beaus pretend they’re ‘strangers to envy’ or show off their wit in such a way that they’re ‘almost ridiculous.’
 Ah, young love!

 ‘I love you’ – means: o, free spirit!